Eligibility for a Spouse/Marriage Visa (also known as a K-3, CR-1 or IR-1 Visa)

 - No particular type of ceremony or local custom is needed, only that the marriage be officially recognized by the country where it was performed.

 - Domestic partnerships or "common law" marriages generally do not quality unless the place where you have lived together does recognize these as official marriages; even then you will have to obtain an official certificate recognizing this form of marriage.
-Same Sex marriage is now recognized for immigration purposes.
+Same Sex marriage is now recognized for immigration purposes by the USCIS.

 - You must show that you got married because you wanted to be married and at the time of the marriage you intended to stay married and make a life together.